Relief for Chronic Concussion Symptoms

-In this country alone, over three million people suffer from concussions each year.
-These injuries are diagnosed by symptoms, mainly because concussion is not visible on an MRI or CT scan.
-This lack of test findings means that when symptoms from a mild brain injury last beyond the normal recovery time, the reason is usually unknown.
-But the success of hands-on fascial therapies in improving or eliminating long-lasting symptoms of head injury points to changes in fascia as a possible source of these problems.
+In this country, over three million people suffer from concussions each year.
+These injuries are mostly diagnosed by symptoms because concussion does not show on MRI or CT scans.
+This lack of test findings means that when symptoms from such a mild brain injury last beyond the normal recovery time, the reason is usually unknown.
+My clinical experience suggests that one reason is altered tension in the connective tissue called fascia.

-The reason fascial stiffening can contribute to head injury symptoms might result from glitches in proprioception, or position sense.
-Most of the nerve endings for position sense are embedded in fascia, and the stiffening that can occur from head impact might cause subtle confusion in the body’s position sense, leading to abnormal muscle tension, nerve irritation, dizziness and other symptoms.
+Again, the reason fascial stiffening can contribute to head injury symptoms is likely due to glitches in proprioception, or position sense.
+Most of the nerve endings for position sense are embedded in fascia, so the stiffening that can occur from head impact can cause subtle confusion in the body’s position sense, leading to abnormal muscle tension, nerve irritation, dizziness and other symptoms.

-One effective method of alleviating chronic issues from a head injury is to treat the restriction in the fascia.
-If you or a loved one suffer from lasting, unresolved symptoms after a head injury, I recommend an evaluation by a practitioner experienced in using fascial therapy to treat persistent concussion symptoms.
+Gentle fascia release therapy can be a very effective way to treat chronic symptoms from a past concussion.
+If you or a loved one suffer from lasting, unresolved symptoms after a head injury, I recommend an evaluation by a practitioner experienced in using fascial therapy for this kind of problem.